syncfusion-content/maui-docs/MAUI/DigitalGauge/Customize-character-segments.md

 ## Setting character spacing

-The values of digital characters are spaced by altering the space of digital characters.
-It is achieved by setting the `CharacterSpacing` property.
+The values of digital characters are spaced by altering the space between digital characters.
+This is achieved by setting the `CharacterSpacing` property.

 {% tabs %}